SamyAliSanchez/binpar-pokedex/README.md

-# 🎮 Pokédex - Binpar Technical Test
+# Pokedex - Binpar Technical Test

 ## Deployment

-The application is deployed in Vercel and you can access it with the following link
+The application is deployed in Vercel and you can access it with the following link: https://binpar-samy-pokedex.vercel.app/

 ## Technologies Used